 Potato fans will absolutely love this Instant Pot Garlic Mashed Potatoes recipe!
 This super rich and creamy mashed potato dish is done all in one pot, making prep, cooking, and cleanup a breeze.

 Mashed potatoes are a family dinner staple.
 I LOVE mashed potatoes, but haven't always loved making them on the stovetop.

 If this is your first time making mashed potatoes in the electric pressure cooker (Instant Pot/Ninja Foodi), prepare to be amazed!

 Maybe it's the rich, creamy texture that makes this vegetable side dish the ultimate comfort food.

-Or maybe it's the way mashed potatoes go so well as a side dish with many different main courses.
-I love these garlicky mashed potatoes with Spatchcock Turkey at Thanksgiving, or with Air Fryer Paprika Chicken on busy weeknights.
+Or maybe it's the way these gluten-free mashed potatoes go so well as a side dish with many different main courses.
+I love these garlicky mashed potatoes as a tasty Thanksgiving side dish with Spatchcock Turkey, or with Air Fryer Paprika Chicken on busy weeknights.

 As the main cook of the house, I also love how everything is made in one pot, without much prep work.
 Makes for easy clean up, too!

 Potatoes - Russet potatoes work the best for mashed potatoes.